 For a moment he is shocked…

-He proceeds to smash up his room.
+He begins to smash up his room.

 INT.
 HALLWAY OUTSIDE MANS APARTMENT – SHORTLY AFTER